redpen-cc/redpen-intellij-plugin/README.md

 * Validates text with RedPen as you type
 * Supports Plain Text, Markdown and AsciiDoc file formats (make sure the relevant plugins are also installed)
 * Validation error messages can be listed by pressing *Ctrl+Alt+Shift+R* or via menu *Analyze -> RedPen: List Errors*.
+* RedPen configuration can be modified in Settings -> Editor -> RedPen
 * Currently, only English is supported

 ## Installation